THEWHITEBOY503/cFTPservices/README.md

 If you cannot join the discord server, we have a [Google Forms](https://goo.gl/forms/Y3PiZ87OPPtrYMyl2) for signing up.

 ### E-mail
-Another method is asking for an invite via email.
+Another method is asking for an account via email.
 If you would like to do this, E-mail cftpservices@gmail.com to get started.